-Opinions about how hot the cream needs to be, vary a lot.
+Opinions about how hot the cream needs to be can vary a lot.
 Some think that the cream should be brought to a full boil.
 The reason behind this is that it will increase the storage life of your ganache.

-Pastry chef Nick Malgieri, mentions in his book called Chocolate, that sometimes it may need to be brought to a full boil, while other times, just simmering.
-Toba Garrett on Epicurious and The Kitchn all agree that the cream doesn’t need to be boiled.
-The cream is great tasting, no matter if you choose to simmer or boil it.
+Pastry chef Nick Malgieri, mentions in his book called Chocolate, that sometimes it may need to be brought to a full boil, while other times, just simmering it is okay.

 What Is the Proper Proportion?